Home >> Census & Tax Lists

 Census Tools and Reference

-Dillon County researchers please note that the county was not formed until early 1910.
-Dillon County census data is available beginning in that year (1910); prior census data for the area that became Dillon County, South Carolina will be found among the census records of Marion County.
+Dillon County researchers please note that the county was not formed until 1910.
+Prior census data for the area that became Dillon County, South Carolina will be found among the census records of Marion County.

 TAX LISTS AND OTHER CENSUS "SUBSTITUTES"